 Tuesday: 7-8:30 p.m.

-The Brymer Lewis Tennis Academy offers players the ideal training environment for those who are willing to work hard to achieve rapid progress toward their tennis goals.
+The Brymer Lewis Tennis Academy at the Orange County Great Park offers players the ideal training environment for those who are willing to work hard to achieve rapid progress toward their tennis goals.
 Program coaches Chris Lewis and Chuck Brymer have produced United States Tennis Association (USTA) nationally ranked No. 1 players in every division, highly ranked professional tennis players, and champions of prestigious state and national tournaments including the Southern California Sectionals Triple Crown, USTA National Championship and Grand Slam Junior Championships.

 Chuck Brymer is the tennis director of the Woodbridge Tennis Club in Irvine, where he owns and operates the academy.
 Chris Lewis is a former No. 1 ranked junior player in the world and Wimbledon finalist.